 So What’s the Big Deal?

-These sorts of adjustments can cause significant strife amongst parties.
+These sorts of adjustments can cause significant strife among parties.

 How to Get Beyond the Strife?

-Tip: In Buy-Sell Agreements, consider including language regarding compensation in order to avoid this very conflict down the road.
+Tip: In Buy-Sell Agreements / Operating Agreements, consider including language regarding compensation in order to avoid this very conflict down the road.